 The most important component of treatment is communication.
 This communication starts at the pre-placement stage with the referring agency providing any and all information and documentation to E.C.F.S. so that effective assessment and planning can occur.
 E.C.F.S. maintains a minimum of weekly communication with the client’s social worker regardless of how that week has gone.
 All significant incidents are documented and reviewed at the Plan of Care meetings.
 Additional recording includes daily tracking of contacts, appointments and events, as well as the client’s reactions to them.
 With this information patterns, hypotheses and predictions are identified.
 This information is used at Plan of Care meetings and at clinical case conferences.

 Attendance at Plan of Care meetings is very important for E.C.F.S. staff and referring agency social workers.
-Attendance of referring agency Social Workers at clinical case conferences is essential; the E.C.F.S. consulting psychologist, psychiatrist (if needed) and possibly the child’s therapist are also in attendance.
+Attendance of referring agency Social Workers at clinical case conferences is essential; the E.C.F.S. consulting psychologist, psychiatrist (if needed) and possibly the individual(s) therapist are also in attendance.
 All historical and recently acquired information and tracking is reviewed at these meetings and the treatment plan is formulated and put in place for the future.
 Decisions regarding school, community activities and contact with family and others are often made at these meetings and the social worker’s input, feedback and consensus is essential.

 Psychological Consultation